Is there a hidden COVID-19 crisis in Zanzibar? | DW | 19.02.2021

 The pandemic has transformed the archipelago from a vacation destination for the wellness-minded to a coronavirus escape haven for middle-class foreign tourists who are skirting pandemic restrictions elsewhere.

-The majorty are from Russia or other countries in Eastern Europe, traveling on package tours that would otherwise have taken them to destinations such as Turkey or Egypt where pandemic restrictions apply.
+The majority are from Russia or other countries in Eastern Europe, traveling on package tours that would otherwise have taken them to destinations such as Turkey or Egypt, where pandemic restrictions apply.

-But although many are thankful for the droves of travellers, who are helping pump money back into its tourism-dependent economy, many Zanzibaris are feeling uneasy about the invisible threat of the virus.
+Although many people are thankful for the droves of travelers, who are helping pump money back into the tourism-dependent economy, others are feeling uneasy about the threat of the virus.

-Hamad's death has hit many Zanzibaris hard.
-He had once dominated the opposition political landscape.
-Khelef says locals saw him as a guru and called him "Maalim," or teacher.
+The death of the first vice president has hit many Zanzibaris hard.
+Hamad had once been prominent in the opposition.
+Khelef said people saw him as a guru and called him "Maalim," or teacher.

-However, many are reluctant to speak with foreign media outlets, making it hard to guage the public reaction when Hamad initially shared the news that he had contracted COVID-19.
+Many people are reluctant to speak with foreign media outlets, making it hard to gauge the public reaction when Hamad initially shared the news that he had developed COVID-19.

-Khelef says the pandemic was politicized in Tanzania from the outset.
-Initial efforts to put protocols in place such as contact tracing to curb the spread of the coronavirus were soon reversed.
+Khelef said the pandemic was politicized in Tanzania from the outset.
+Initial efforts to initiate protocols such as contact tracing to curb the spread of the coronavirus were soon reversed.

-Magufuli has declared Tanzania free of coronavirus and has advised citizens who are feeling unwell to use herbal remedies.
+Magufuli has declared Tanzania free of the coronavirus and has advised people who are feeling unwell to use herbal remedies.

-Khelef says there is a climate of fear in Tanzania, but with no access to recourse, many citizens blindly follow the government, too.
+Khelef said there was a climate of fear in Tanzania, but, without access to other information, many people have little choice but to follow the government.

-"If the government has no official protocol, many are pushed into denial," he says.
+"If the government has no official protocol, many are pushed into denial," he said.

 Mimi Mefo contributed to this article.